 - Select "Remote Desktop Services installation"

-If you select a Standard deployment, you will be prompted to choose which server(s) you would like to deploy the RD role services to.
+If you select a Standard deployment, you will be prompted to choose which server(s) you would like to deploy the RDS role services to.
 For a typical RDS installation where high availability and security are important, you should deploy each component to a dedicated server.

 If you choose Quick Start, you will be asked for one server to deploy the RD roles to.

 Determining your deployment type

 The next step is to select the type of RDS deployment you want to do.
 Here's where the first two RDS roles come in.
 There are virtual machine (VM) based deployments (RD Virtualization Host) and session-based desktop deployments (RDSH).

 To deploy Windows 7 virtual desktops, for instance, choose the VM-based deployment, and the wizard will install the Virtualization Host.
 To deploy RemoteApp published application or session-based desktops, choose the session-based desktop deployment, and the wizard will install the RDSH.

 You can deploy both components, but the wizard only allows you to choose one or the other at one time.
 You will have to run the wizard again to install both RDSH and RD Virtualization Host.

 Based on which installation method you chose, the following role services are then deployed to their servers: RD Connection Broker, RD Web Access, and either RD Virtualization Host or Remote Desktop Session Host.

 After the installation is complete, you can choose to add RD Gateway and RD Licensing roles to the environment through the Overview screen of the Microsoft RDS Console.